Fuel management systems: deep dive into fleet fueling solutions

 Lower Fuel Consumption, tighter fuel inventory control

-First and foremost, a good fuel management system ensures that only authorized users and active vehicles get access to fuel.
+First and foremost, a sound fuel management system ensures that only authorized users, and active vehicles can access fuel.
 This goes a long way toward eliminating fraud.
 Secondly, with proper configuration, the maximum amount of fuel taken in a given transaction can be reduced to a volume that makes sense, such as the tank capacity of different vehicle classes.
-Finally, a good system enables you as a fleet manager to easily obtain accurate fuel reconciliation reports and period closures using delivery records, measured storage tank levels, totalizer readings, and fuel distribution data.
-This makes for some tight fuel inventory management, thus making it easy for you to spot potential sources of loss quickly so that small problems don't turn into big headaches.
+Finally, a good system enables you, as a fleet manager, to easily obtain accurate fuel reconciliation reports and period closures using delivery records, measured storage tank levels, totalizer readings, and fuel distribution data.
+This makes for tight fuel inventory management, thus making it easy for you to spot potential sources of loss quickly so that small problems don't become big headaches.

 Reduced Labor costs

-We're certain that everyone in your organization is squeaky clean and above any kind of petty fraud.
+We're sure that everyone in your organization is squeaky clean and above any kind of petty fraud.
 But without an automated system, they still have to keep manual records of all fueling transactions.
 This involves employees taking precious time to write down details such as vehicle numbers, fuel amount, date, time, etc. Then, someone has to periodically key in this data into one or more of your information systems (accounting, ERP, preventive maintenance, et al.).
-Assuming your staff possesses this kind of discipline while maintaining the above reproach strength of character mentioned earlier, we are still looking at significant labor spent recording and managing fuel related data on an ongoing basis.
+Assuming your staff possesses this kind of discipline while maintaining the above-reproach strength of character mentioned earlier, we are still looking at significant labor spent recording and managing fuel-related data on an ongoing basis.

 An Optimized Operation

-A high performance fuel management solution has built-in mechanisms to easily exchange data with third party software such as maintenance management (CMMS), ERP, and accounting systems.
-Furthermore, it supports a wide range of data exchange protocols and formats, from web services to manual import/export, of ascii flat files, as not all systems are created equal.
-This not only helps avoid time wasted on double data entry, but also creates real synergy as data reaches pertinent systems in a timely manner.
-For instance, in a scenario where the fueling sequence includes entry/automatic capture of vehicle data (mileage, engine data, fault codes, etc.), important vehicle maintenance recalls are triggered at the right time and costly breakdowns and interruptions are minimized.
+A high-performance fuel management solution has built-in mechanisms to easily exchange data with third-party software such as maintenance management (CMMS), ERP, and accounting systems.
+Furthermore, it supports various data exchange protocols and formats, from web services to manual import/export of ASCII flat files, as not all systems are created equal.
+This helps avoid time wasted on double data entry and creates real synergy as data reaches pertinent systems promptly.
+For instance, when the fueling sequence includes entry/automatic capture of vehicle data (mileage, engine data, fault codes, etc.), necessary vehicle maintenance recalls are triggered at the right time, and costly breakdowns and interruptions are minimized.

 Fuel tax recovery

-This next item is quite straightforward: some fleet equipment consume fuel both on and off road and chances are some kind of road tax paid on the fuel.
-An good automated fuel management system can accurately track how much fuel was spent off-road in a given period, enabling you to recover as much fuel tax as legally possible.
+This next item is relatively straightforward: some fleet equipment consumes fuel on and off-road, and chances are some kind of road tax is paid.
+A well-automated fuel management system can accurately track how much fuel was spent off-road in a given period, enabling you to recover as much fuel tax as legally possible.

-Depending on the industry and jurisdictions in which you operate, there will be a number of laws and regulations that dictate how tightly your fuel has to be tracked and managed.
-Regardless of industry, however, if you have an underground tank, the government can come knocking on your door at any time.
-If that happens, you have to be able to produce a reconciliation reports for any time period they specify.
-So whichever fuel management system you decide on, make sure that it is capable, at the very least, to generate those reports easily and reliably.
-Even better, choose one that can do so automatically using a tank level gauging system.
-Keep in mind that soil decontamination is an extremely costly process, making the detection of underground fuel leaks immensely valuable.
+Depending on the industry and jurisdictions in which you operate, several laws and regulations will dictate how tightly your fuel has to be tracked and managed.
+Regardless of industry, however, the government can knock on your door anytime if you have an underground tank.
+If that happens, you have to be able to produce reconciliation reports for any time period they specify.
+So whichever fuel management system you decide on, make sure it is capable, at the very least, to generate those reports quickly and reliably.
+Choose one that can do so automatically using a tank-level gauging system.
+Remember that soil decontamination is a highly costly process, making the detection of underground fuel leaks immensely valuable.

 Beyond the basics: fuel management technology tailored to your specific industry

-So far we’ve gone over what a basic fleet fuel management system needs to be and what some of the benefits are.
-For some, this is just fine and no additional investment or functionality is required.
+So far, we’ve gone over what a basic fleet fuel management system needs to be and what some of the benefits are.
+This is fine for some, and no additional investment or functionality is required.
 It is wise to know exactly what you need and stick to it—getting carried away with bells and whistles comes at a cost.
 That being said, many operate in industries with unique challenges and requirements.
 One-size-fits-all fuel management can prove less than optimal.
 It may therefore be quite important to look for a system that can adapt to your particular operational context.
 Here are some examples to illustrate the point.

 Fuel management for the public Transit sector